kostaskaragiorgos/Text-preprocesser/doc/documentation.md

 <p><img src="doc images/file/close file successful.png" title="Close file"/></p>

+## Create a report file

+You can create a report of the .txt file using menu File --> Create a  report file

 ## Exit

 You can close the app using menu File --> Exit or using Alt+F4 keybind